elegant-scipy/elegant-scipy/markdown/preface.markdown

 If you want others to be able to use your code, then you *must* license it.
 If you don't license your code, it is closed by default.
-Even if you publish your code (for example by placing it in a publish GitHub repository), without a software license, no one is allowed to use, edit or redistribute your code.
+Even if you publish your code (for example by placing it in a public GitHub repository), without a software license, no one is allowed to use, edit or redistribute your code.

 When choosing which of the many license options, you should first decide what you want people to be able to do with your code.
 Do you want people to be able to sell your code for profit (or sell other code that uses your code), or do you want to restrict your code to be used only in free software?